 The financial burden facing families that must care, support, and advocate for loved ones with disabilities is truly daunting.
 Not only is necessary assistive technology very expensive, but also the extra time required to care, support, and advocate for your loved ones can affect your capacity to earn money.
 This page is designed to introduce you to Medicaid Waivers and show you how they can help your loved one receive the assistance they need and want to live an everyday life.
 Navigating all the waivers out there is confusing and time-consuming, so we aim to make waivers more understandable to you.
-Medicaid Waivers are available throughout all ages of someone’s life, so check out our waivers page for Adults if it pertains to you.
+Medicaid Waivers are available throughout all ages of someone’s life, so check out our waiver pages for School Age and for Adults if they pertain to you.

 What are Medicaid Waivers?